How we work and what it costs

 - Access to Paul by telephone and email throughout the year to respond to and to deal with concerns and ad hoc queries

-- Free investment fund switches
+- Free investment fund switches and top ups

 - A review of your investments with reference to your financial plan and attitude to risk